wunderwuzzi23/firefox-cookiemonster/README.md

 ### macOS setup and example

-Things are very similar to Windows, besides diferent folder names and this example is using `bash`.
+Things are basically the same, besides different folder names usage of a different shell.

 First, the updates to the `user.js` file: